sugiuraii/WebSocketGaugeServer/QuickStart.md

 ```
 In the above part.
 * `"enabled"`:Enable ELM327+OBDII communication mode.
-* `"urlpath"`:No need to change（Path to start WebSocket communication)
+* `"urlpath"`:No need to change (Path to start WebSocket communication. )
 * `"virtualecu"`: Setup virtual ECU mode.
     * When `"enabled"` is set to `true`, the server program disables serial port connection (to ELM327, etc) and enable internal "virtual" ECU.
         * By setting this to `true`, you can test the operaion by using "virtual" ECU in the program without connecting to ELM327.
 You can test and debug the gauge without connecting ELM327 by using this feature.
         * Thus, set to `false` to connect physical ELM327 (etc) devices.
     * `"waitmsec"` set the wait time of virtual ECU (to simulate slow ECU communication).
 * `"comport"`: Set the name of the serial port to connect the ELM327.
 For linux, set like `/dev/tty*`.
 For windows set like `COM*`.
     * From 3.5/Beta2, serial port connection can be tunneled through TCP connection.
 This may be useful to use UART-Wifi adapter, ELM327-Wifi adaptor, or Serial-TCP tunneling program.
+        * On using this server program at Android + Termux, this TCP wrapper is mandatory.
+You can communicate ECU(ELM327) only through TCP wapper (since Termux prohibits the access of serial port (or bluetooth)).
     * To use TCP wrapper, set this field to,
         ```jsonc
         "comport": "tcp:hostname.of.remote.com:xxxxx",